-Check out this example published in The Guardian, in the UK, where the sender forgot to remove the track changes in a Word document they submitted to the newspaper:
+Check out this example published in The Guardian, UK, where the sender forgot to remove the track changes in a Word document they submitted to the newspaper.

 The cost of not removing metadata from Word

 It’s best practice to remove metadata from Word documents before they’re shared, but doing this manually is completely impractical.
 When you need to work on documents with people outside your organization, or to send information to others by sharing attachments, removing metadata from Word documents is probably the last thing on your mind – even if the content is sensitive.
 You might be under time-pressure, you might just be sending a quick email, but not removing the metadata from Word documents before you share them could come back and bite you – and that sucks.

 Seriously though, omitting to remove metadata from Word documents could expose you, your colleagues or your company to serious risk.
 As a minimum, if critical metadata leaks it could lead to loss of confidence, clients or to disciplinary action.
 At worst, it could create serious reputational damage and even legal suits, especially if personally identifiable information is involved.
 With the advent of the GDPR, the fines associated with this kind of data leak could have disastrous consequences for firms.

 The simple way to remove metadata from Word documents?
 Let automation take care of it!

 So, what’s the best way to ensure the Word documents you share outside your organization don’t carry sensitive or confidential metadata?

 Firstly, you need to be mindful that metadata almost certainly exists in every Word document you’re sending.
 Just because you can’t see it doesn’t mean it’s not there.
 Once you’re cognisant of that fact you can move on with removal.